The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Generic Framework

-Geometrically, by interpreting the phase shift $k_{y}$ as the quasi-momentum in the $y$-direction and performing a Fourier transform, the 1D spinless EAA model maps to a 2D parent Hofstadter model that describes a particle moving in a magnetic field \citep{kraus2012}, with translation symmetry along the $y$-direction.
-In this mapping, the original uniform hopping terms correspond to hopping in the $x$-direction, while the on-site potential $V_{j}^{\mathrm{d}}a_{j}^{\dagger}a_{j}$ corresponds to the hopping in the $y$-direction with a magnetic flux $\exp(i2\pi\alpha x)a_{x,y}^{\dagger}a_{x,y+1} + {\rm h.c.}$ Similarly, the QP hopping terms $(V_{j}^{\mathrm{od}}a_{j}^{\dagger}a_{j+1}+\mathrm{h.c.})$ represent diagonal hopping in the 2D plane under the magnetic flux.
+The distinct behaviors of the three types of states can be mapped onto a 2D system to get an intuitive physical interpretation, where $x$- and $y$-axes correspond to the real and dual spaces, and the dual transformation exchanges the two axes.
+In this mapping, the extended state is delocalized along $x$-direction and localized along $y$-direction, and the opposite is true for localized states.
+The critical state is delocalized in both directions.
+Thus, the swapping of the two axes transforms the localized and extended states, while leaving the critical states unchanged.
+We use 1D spinless 1D extended Aubry-Andr{\'e} (EAA) model~\cite{hatsugai1990,han1994,liu2015} as an example, which is characterized by the nearest-neighbor hopping $t_j=t+\mu V_j^{\rm od}$ and on-site potential $V_j=V_0 V_j^{\rm d}$ (see details in Appendix~\ref{app:Models}).
+By interpreting the phase shift $k_{y}$ as the quasi-momentum in the $y$-direction and performing a Fourier transformation, the 1D spinless EAA model maps to a 2D Hofstadter model that describes a particle moving in a magnetic field \citep{kraus2012,borgnia2023}.
+In this mapping, the uniform hopping terms correspond to hopping in the $x$-direction, while the on-site potential $V_{j}^{\mathrm{d}}a_{j}^{\dagger}a_{j}$ corresponds to the hopping in the $y$-direction with a magnetic flux $\exp(i2\pi\alpha x)a_{x,y}^{\dagger}a_{x,y+1} + {\rm h.c.}$.
+Similarly, the QP hopping term $(V_{j}^{\mathrm{od}}a_{j}^{\dagger}a_{j+1}+\mathrm{h.c.})$ represents diagonal hopping in the 2D plane under the magnetic flux.
 The relative hopping amplitude shapes the cyclotron orbits while maintaining the flux within each orbit.
-The dominant hopping in the $x$-, $y$-, or diagonal directions facilitates the emergence of extended, localized, and critical phases along the projected $x$-direction.
-Specifically, when hopping in the $y$-direction dominates, the wave function becomes localized along $x$-direction.
-Conversely, when hopping in the $x$-direction dominates, the wave function is extended along $x$-direction.
-When the diagonal hopping dominates, both $x$- and $y$-directions contribute significantly to the cyclotron motion, rendering a critical state.
+When the hopping in the $x$- or $y$- direction dominates, the extended or localized states emerge.
+In contrast, when the hopping in diagonal direction dominates, hence having equal weight in both directions, the critical states are resulted and exhibit delocalized feature in both axes.